culxe/personreid-swintransformer/README.md

 ## Method

-The RGBNT201 dataset was used, consisting of 201 identities, with 171 for training and 30 for testing.
+Using [RGBNT201 dataset](https://drive.google.com/drive/folders/1EscBadX-wMAT56_It5lXY-S3-b5nK1wH?usp=sharing), consisting of 201 identities, with 171 identities for training and 30 identities for testing.

 ### Data implementation on Swin Transformer
 refer from [Swin transformer: Hierarchical vision transformer using shifted windows](https://arxiv.org/pdf/2103.14030), this is impelementation using multi-modal dataset on Swin Transformer.